tillbiskup/evedata/docs/architecture.rst

 version_mapping module
 ~~~~~~~~~~~~~~~~~~~~~~

-A central aspect of the evedata package is its being version agnostic with respect to eveH5 and SCML schema versions.
-Hence, there needs to be facilities mapping the actual eveH5 files to the data model provided by the entities technical layer of the evefile subpackage.
+Being version agnostic with respect to eveH5 and SCML schema versions is a central aspect of the evedata package.
+This requires facilities mapping the actual eveH5 files to the data model provided by the entities technical layer of the evefile subpackage.
 The ``EveFile`` facade obtains the correct ``VersionMapper`` object via the ``VersionMapperFactory``, providing an ``HDF5File`` resource object to the factory.
 It is the duty of the factory to obtain the "version" attribute from the ``HDF5File`` object (possibly requiring to explicitly get the attributes of the root group of the ``HDF5File`` object).

 .. figure:: uml/evedata.evefile.controllers.version_mapping.*